by Eric B. Hare

 in the whole

-group there.
+group there;

-They grumbled
+imagine.
+They

-and growled,
+and growling,

 “Rotten old